-Over 15 years after they were first reintroduced to the Southwest, there are still only around 75 Mexican gray wolves in the wild, and only three breeding pairs, making them one of North America’s most endangered animals, and the most endangered wolf in the world.
-More Mexican wolves are desperately needed to strengthen the wild population’s genetics and increase their numbers.
+More than 13 years after they were first reintroduced to the Southwest, there are still only around 50 Mexican wolves in the wild, making them the most endangered mammal in north America.
+More wolves are desperately needed to strengthen the wild population’s genetics and increase their numbers to more viable levels.

 It’s time for the stalling to stop.

 For years, scientists have said that new releases are essential to pull the small, struggling wild population of Mexican wolves back from the brink of extinction.
 These magnificent animals, capable of restoring the balance to our southwestern forests, cannot afford more delays or arbitrary rules that hinder their recovery.

 Please contact the Secretary of the Interior and the U.S. Fish and Wildlife Service today.
 Send them an email and and tell them it’s time to free more wolves from captivity and release the EA so that more wolves can be put into the wilds where they belong more quickly.

 Mexican gray wolves need to live wild, and wild places need them.

 U.S. Fish and Wildlife Service Southwest Regional Director, Dr. Benjamin Tuggle: RDTuggle@fws.gov